Klammertime/P4-Website-Optimization/NOTES.md

 * 16ms/frame is all you have to make a frame to make it stay smooth, but since the browser has housekeeping work to do in making each frame you have more like 10ms/frame.

 ###Style > Layout > Paint > Composite
 * In order to optimize fps you need to understand what goes into making a frame.
-So, **what goes into making a frame?** Udacity's course 'Website Performance Optimization' goes into this in more detail but roughly:
+So, **what goes into making a frame?**
     - The browser makes a GET request to a server
     - The server responds by sending some HTML
     - The browser parses the document and creates the DOM